MagedGDEV/CppInsights/README.md

 float *ptr3 = &x; // Error: Incompatible types
 ```

-Pointers are also variables so the same rules apply to them, you can change the value of the pointer, and you can also change the address it points to.
+Pointers are also variables so the same rules apply to them, you can change the value of the pointer, but you can't change the type of variable it points to.

 ## Dereferencing Pointers